Springer fibers and Schubert points: Outlining the main theorem

 \section{Outlining the main theorem}

 In this section we outline and prove the essential lemmas of the main theorem.
 The key step in the proof of the main theorem is to carefully follow what happens after one simple reflection is erased from the monotone-increasing factorization of a Schubert point.
 In general erasing one simple reflection produces an extra monotone-increasing string and a factorization that no longer has the form $w_{n-1} w_{n-2} \cdots w_1$ as in Lemma \ref{fact: strings}.
-This is the basic situation that the following lemma addresses.
+This is the basic situation the following lemma addresses; we keep track of what happens when a monotone-increasing string is conjugated past another.